Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 <div src="/iframes/cellular4/index-density.html"
 	class="toggle" scrolling="no" frameborder="0" width="660" height="460"></div>

 (Of course, the real world is always more complex, even when aiming to handle the simplest concepts only.
-Sand, for instance, is in a kind of intermediate solid-fluid state where it actually would disperse in a different way under water.)
+Sand, for instance, is in a kind of intermediate solid-fluid state where it actually would disperse in a different way under water.
+[It's actually a very hard case for physics in general](https://www.nytimes.com/2020/11/09/science/what-makes-sand-soft.html).)

 # Adding Interactions